aaltsys/doc-develop/master/index.rst

 AAltsys Web Developer Guides
 =============================

-"A poor workman blames his tools," it has been said.
-An inexperienced workman, on the other hand, doesn't know what tools are, where to get them, or how to use them.
-That's why these guides are here.

-AAltsys Technology offers these guides to challenge the thinking that tools for software development must be proprietary, costly, or too hard to use.
+These guides to challenge the thinking that tools for software development must be proprietary, costly, or too hard to use.
 In the world of open source software, high quality development tools are available on-line, and becoming a developer is an easy process for those who are willing to invest the time to learn.
+Start learning here.

 #. :ref:`cloud:index`.
-#. :ref:`linux:index`.
-#. :ref:`learn:index`.
 #. :ref:`develop:index`.
 #. :ref:`document:index`.
+#. :ref:`scripting:index`.
+#. :ref:`webapp:index`.
-#. :ref:`browser:index`.
+#. :ref:`client:index`.
-#. :ref:`server:index`.
+#. :ref:`deploying:index`.
-#. :ref:`deployment:index`.
+#. :ref:`linux:index`.
 #. :ref:`resources:index`.

 ----------